jntlmb/voctrainer/README.md

 # voctrainer
-"voc-trainer" is a simple language learning tool designed for adding and learning vocabulary.
+"voctrainer" is a simple language learning tool designed for adding and learning vocabulary.